 Language Instruction for English Learners and Immigrant StudentsTitle III of the Every Student Succeeds Act (ESSA) of 2015 provides Federal financial support to state and local educational agencies to supplement English language development programs (ELD) in order to ensure that all English Learners, including immigrant children and youth, attain English proficiency and develop high levels of academic language achievement in English, and achieve at high levels in academic subjects so that all English learners (ELs) can meet the same challenging academic standards that all children are expected to meet.To comply with these requirements, the English Learner/Title III office of the Maryland State Department of Education works with local education agencies (LEAs) to ensure that quality, research-based ELD programs are offered to English learners.Title III, ESSA, Sec.
 3000Identification of English Learners

 LEAs are required to ask the parents of every student upon enrollment if a language other than English is spoken using a Home Language Survey (HLS) to identify potential ELs.
-An EL is a student:
+An EL is a student who may have been born outside of the US:

 Home Language Survey